rqlite/rqlite.io/content/en/docs/Guides/backup/_index.md

 		"secret_access_key": "$SECRET_ACCESS_KEY_ID",
 		"region": "$BUCKET_REGION",
 		"bucket": "$BUCKET_NAME",
-		"path": "db.sqlite3.gz"
+		"path": "backups/db.sqlite3.gz"
 	}
 }
 ```
 `interval` is configurable and must be set to a [Go duration string](https://pkg.go.dev/maze.io/x/duration#ParseDuration).
 In the example above a backup will be attempted every 5 minutes.
-You must also supply your Access Key, Secret Key, S3 bucket name, and the region of that bucket. `path` is the name of the object that will be created, which stores the compressed database.
+You must also supply your Access Key, Secret Key, S3 bucket name, and the bucket's region.
+The backup will be stored in the bucket at `path`.
 Leave all other fields as is.

 ### Other configuration options
 If you wish to disable compression of the backup add `no_compress: true` to the top-level portion of the configuration file.
 The configuration file also supports variable expansion -- this means any variable starting with `$` will be replaced with that [value from Environment variables](https://pkg.go.dev/os#ExpandEnv) when it is loaded by rqlite.